Louis Guilloux: Life and work

 Le Pain des Rêves (Bread of Dreams), which he wrote during the Occupation, won the Prix du roman populiste in 1942.
 After the liberation of France, Guilloux worked as an interpreter for the American army of occupation.
 In OK Joe! he explored racial inequalities and injustice in the segregated American army of the time.
 Guilloux's experiences at this time are described by Alice Kaplan in her 2006 book The Interpreter.

 His 1949 novel Le Jeu de Patience (Game of Patience) won the Prix Renaudot.
 It has been described as his most experimental work, "an intricate text demanding patient reconstitution by the reader.
 Micro- and macro-history collide: the horrors of war, and anarchist and Popular Front politics or right-wing coups, impinge violently on private dramas.
 It is a haunted kaleidoscope, often hallucinatory."

 Guilloux was also a translator of a number of books, including the novel Home to Harlem written by black American author Claude McKay, published in 1932 under the title Ghetto Noir.
 He also translated John Steinbeck, Margaret Kennedy, and Robert Didier, and some of the Hornblower series of novels by C.S.
 Forester.
-Towards the end of his life he created scripts for television adaptations of literary classics.
+Towards the end of his life, he created scripts for television adaptations of literary classics.

 Louis Guilloux was friendly with many notable writers.
 He knew the philosopher Jean Grenier from his teenage years, and was close to Albert Camus.
 He was also friends with André Malraux and Jean Guéhenno.
 Camus praised his work highly, and compared his story Compagnons (Companions) to Leo Tolstoy's The Death of Ivan Ilyich.

 Political activities

-Guilloux was active in left wing causes.
-In 1927, he signed the petition, published April 15 in the magazine Europe, against the law on the general organization of the nation for war, objecting to the restrictions on intellectual independence and freedom of opinion.
+Guilloux was active in left-wing causes.
+In 1927, he signed the petition, published on 15 April in the magazine Europe, against the law on the general organization of the nation for war, objecting to the restrictions on intellectual independence and freedom of opinion.

 He was Secretary of the first World Congress of Anti-fascist Writers in 1935, then became head of Red Aid International (later known as Secours Populaire - The People's Aid), which helped refugees from Nazi Germany and later assisted the Spanish Republicans.

 Following a discussion with Ilya Ehrenbourg, André Gide invited him to accompany him on his famous trip to the USSR in 1936, in which Eugène Dabit also travelled.
-However he refused to endorse the Soviet system.
+However, he refused to endorse the Soviet system.

 After World War II he helped to establish several provincial Maisons de la Culture.
 In 1953 he worked for Éditions Rencontre in producing the "Great Novels" series, offering reprints of classic novels.

 He died in Saint-Brieuc in 1980 and was buried in the Cimetière Saint-Michel.